EstebanCarrilloG/daily-coding-challenges/README.md

 - Each file inside `challenges/<year>/<month>/` corresponds to one daily challenge.
 - Each month has its own `index.js` that exports that month’s challenges.
 - Each year has its own `index.js` that exports that year’s challenges.
-- The main `src/index.js` imports them and logs results with challenge names + dates.
+- The main `src/index.js` file runs the selected challenges tests depending on the user election.

 ---